 - Identify which pages are important and which aren’t

-- More importantly, visualize the visitor/customer journey towards the website's conversion goal
+- More importantly, visualize the visitor/customer journey toward the website’s conversion goal

 I don’t think this is something that every web designer uses or does.
 But being a certified growth-driven designer and front-end web developer, I’m also a HubSpot Certified digital and inbound marketer.

 For me, a website shouldn’t just look pretty, it should also help a business or organization achieve growth and success.

 Once you have understood more about your ideal audience and have decided on what your website’s goals and objectives will be, you can start working on a prototype design and layout for your new website.

 Don’t forget to take into consideration all of the data you gathered in defining your target audience, website goals, and objectives.
 That’s very important.

 The tools I love to use and recommend for creating wireframe designs are –